A travel guide to Siquijor and Negros Oriental! This is a trip that I’ve taken solo this June.

 You can also see discounted rates on Dumaguete City hotels here.

 I stayed at One Bethany’s Place and then later at Island’s Leisure Boutique Hotel and Spa.

 Budget and expenses

 You can easily spend as little as P5000 for visiting Siquijor and Negros Oriental if you’re traveling with at least one other person.
-I spent around P7000-8000 on my visit.
-It also largely depends on which tour you’ll take.
+Budget also largely depends on which tour you’ll take.
+I spent around P7000-8000 on my visit, which is 5 days total (excluding flights).